xiaoxiaotudou/Iterations/README.md

 #### Database we are using
 * We use Mysql Sakila sample database, you can refer to https://dev.mysql.com/doc/sakila/en/sakila-preface.html.
 For Chinese, there is a tutorial introduce about Sakila, you can refer to https://www.cnblogs.com/chinas/p/6547366.html

+* There is a GEOMETRY(in address table, location column) type in MySQL, it can cast to String when we using `SELECT AsText(location) from address;`